aryanmatrix/driver-scheduling-system/README.md

 # Driver Scheduling System

-Full-stack Driver Scheduling System for managing drivers and delivery routes in a simple, visual way.
-Built with Node.js and React.js, it provides an intuitive dashboard to add drivers, create routes, and track assignments in real time.
-Developed for the DRB Internship Program 2025, showcasing clean architecture, responsive UI, and practical scheduling features.
+Full-stack Driver Scheduling System for managing drivers and delivery routes with modern animations and real-time connectivity monitoring.
+Built with Node.js and React.js, it provides an intuitive dashboard with smooth page transitions, animated components, and comprehensive driver/route management.
+Features include Framer Motion animations, internet connectivity monitoring, and responsive design.
+Developed for the DRB Internship Program 2025, showcasing clean architecture, modern UI/UX, and practical scheduling features.

 ---